This page is dedicated to hotels I have stayed at in Thailand or know somebody who has stayed at them and also recommends them.

 Nana Hotel Click the picture to visit the hotel for the latest deals

-So many people must have stayed at the Nana hotel over the years and the stories they could tell would make a great movie I am sure.
-It has gone through a refurbishment recently and is a 3-star hotel.
+So many people must have stayed at the Nana Hotel over the years and the stories they could tell would make a great movie I am sure.
+It has undergone refurbishment recently and is a 3-star hotel.
 On the opposite side of the soi and about 100 metres down is another hotel I stayed at a few times called The Dynasty Inn.

 One of my favourite little gems is the Grand Swiss Hotel in Soi 11/1, an absolute hidden gem at very reasonable prices right in the middle of all the action and nightlife.